Acobat12/userscripts/README.md

   - `extractor: Function`
   - `args: Any[]` - optional, must be JSON-serializable
   - runs the provided extractor function in the page context and returns only plain JSON-serializable data
+  - on platforms that support `browser.scripting.executeScript({ world: "MAIN" })`, the result is returned through the browser API instead of a DOM event bridge
+  - on older or unsupported platforms, it falls back to the compatibility page-script bridge
   - functions, DOM nodes, class instances, blobs, streams, and other active objects are rejected
   - reserved object keys such as `__proto__`, `constructor`, and `prototype` are rejected
   - returned values are untrusted page data, not privileged handles
+  - browser-mediated transport hardens the return path, but the result is still page-controlled because `MAIN` world code shares the page environment
-  - response event names are not a trust boundary; page code can spoof returned data
+  - response event names are not a trust boundary in the compatibility fallback; page code can spoof returned data
   - timeout only rejects the waiting Promise; it cannot interrupt already-running page JavaScript such as an infinite loop
   - use this when a script needs page globals while still keeping `GM_*` APIs in the content-script context
   - preferred for **reading** page state